davestewart/davestewart-content/content/blog/productivity/excel-copy-columns/index.md

 - [excel - copy columns.vba](https://gist.github.com/davestewart/8301538c48a09162e868665ec67d6f3a)

 The code is very-well commented, so take a look if you want to know what's going on under the hood.

+## Summary

+Excel VBA is a little tricky, but I've hopefully iterated on it enough times to identify the footguns, and now there's a certain level of resilience that it should work in most scenarios.

+Feel free to leave a comment if you spot any bugs or need help to understand it.

+FWIW [I used Chat GPT](https://chat.openai.com/share/8f534429-f345-434e-8262-073f6b83465b) to help me work out a lot of it!